DrMikeG/EyeBolt/README.md

 # EyeBolt #

+## 4th September 2023 ##
+Having mounted the df robot stepper with the 1:100 gearbox, I'm still struggling to get a consistent rotation.

+Using the code in 19_QuarterTurnsTakingPictures I'm estimating the error by photographing each rotation and looking for the procession.

+The closest I have so far is 1981 steps per revolution, which I still think might be ~2% to much

+But the noise is annoying me now, so I'm going to stop.

 ## 22nd July 2023 ##

 Capturing some light and dark rotations today to help debug the point cloud work I've been doing in Open3d (14_Open3d_Tut)